OnePlus

-OnePlus Technology (Shenzhen) Co., Ltd. (一加科技 (Yījiā Kējì)), doing business as OnePlus, is a Chinese consumer electronics manufacturer headquartered in Shenzhen, Guangdong, China.
+OnePlus Technology (Shenzhen) Co., Ltd. (一加科技 (Yījiā Kējì, one plus technology)), doing business as OnePlus, is a Chinese consumer electronics manufacturer headquartered in Shenzhen, Guangdong, China.
+It is a subsidiary of Oppo.

 OnePlus was founded by Pete Lau and Carl Pei on 16 December 2013 to develop a high-end flagship smartphone running Cyanogen OS that would come to be known as the OnePlus One.
 OnePlus would continue to release smartphones afterwards.
 In 2020, OnePlus released the OnePlus Nord, its first mid-range smartphone since the OnePlus X in 2015.
 Pei would oversee the design and marketing of OnePlus' products until his departure from the company in October 2020, going on to found the consumer electronics manufacturer Nothing.

 History

 2013–2014: Founding and OnePlus One

 OnePlus Technology (Shenzhen) Co., Ltd. was founded on 16 December 2013 by former Oppo vice-president Pete Lau and Carl Pei.
-According to Chinese public records, OnePlus' only institutional Investor is Oppo Electronics.
-Lau denied that OnePlus was a Subsidiary of Oppo and stated that Oppo Electronics and not Oppo Mobile (the phone manufacturer) is a major investor of OnePlus.
+According to Chinese public records, OnePlus' only Institutional investor is Oppo Electronics.
+Lau denied that OnePlus was a subsidiary of Oppo and stated that Oppo Electronics and not Oppo Mobile (the phone manufacturer) is a major investor of OnePlus.
 Lau went on to state that they were "in talks with other investors", although OnePlus has confirmed it uses Oppo's manufacturing line and shares part of the supply chain resources with Oppo.

 We will never be different just for the sake of being different.
 Everything done has to improve the actual user experience in day-to-day use.